 As we are all aware, it is crucial to preserve and retain everything in its proper balance.
 Maintaining a proper balance between funding your business might result in a profitable outcome.
 The same holds true for investments and businesses.

-Q1.
+Ques.
 What all comes under Debts?

-Q3.
+Ques.
 How should you decide whether you should opt for Equity Financing or Debt Financing?

 Ans.
 There are many financial and accounting ratios like debt-to-equity ratios, current ratios, liquid ratios and many more which are considered while deciding the optimal capital structure for any organization.